torbsd/torbsd.github.io/blog.md

 ###20151028###

-__OS Diversity and Beyond__ by gman999
+__Beyond OS Diversity__ by gman999

-__TDP__ focuses on operating system diversification for Tor.
+__TDP__ focuses on operating system diversification for Tor with BSD Unix.
 But the need for diversity is more than just operating systems.
 A quick browse at [one of the Tor Status sites](https://torstatus.rueckgr.at), or more specifically the [Network Statistics Graphs](https://torstatus.rueckgr.at/network_detail.php), the lack of geographical diversity is disturbing.

 Parsing the list of Tor relays, there are a number of ISO 8166-1 two-digit country codes [that have no relays](tor-less-ccs.txt).
 Spreading the Tor network out to those countries should be a primary concern, regardless of operating system.